 As a member of The Guild at LightBox Photographic Gallery, Wolf also curates photographic exhibitions and facilitates workshops in analogue photography processes, sharing her expertise with fellow enthusiasts.
 Her artistic prowess has gained recognition worldwide, with exhibitions in Germany, Hungary, Canada, New York, San Francisco, Los Angeles, Cincinnati, Seattle, and her current home base, Portland, OR.

-Rachel exhibits her work nationally, and is collected in private and public collections.
-Originally from Anchorage, Alaska, Rachel earned her BA from Hampshire College and her MFA from Pacific Northwest College of Art.
-Rachel lives in Portland, OR.
+Wolf’s compelling images have found homes in both public and private collections.
+Wolf earned her BA from Hampshire College and her MFA from Pacific Northwest College of Art, and can be found playing in her darkroom in Portland, OR.

 Articles & Interviews

 The images of the Illuminated Love Oracle are a collection of Rachel Wolf’s camera-less photography and light-based installations.
 The creation of this deck was a cyclical process as Rachel’s pieces would inform the conception of a card and other times the image would be crafted to encapsulate the truest essence of a card.